islamazhar/CASPER/README.md

 ### Detection effectiveness

-To run the detection effectiveness experiments, please first download and install PRISM 4.8 according the instructions provided [here](https://www.prismmodelchecker.org/manual/InstallingPRISM/Instructions), and then execute the following commands
+To run the detection effectiveness experiments, please first download and install PRISM 4.8 according to the instructions provided [here](https://www.prismmodelchecker.org/manual/InstallingPRISM/Instructions), and then execute the following commands

 ``` bash
 cd  detection-effectiveness